-Location of the Maison de Victor Hugo
+Where is the Maison de Victor Hugo?

 The home is one of many apartments set in a quadrant of buildings surrounding the Place des Vosges, a park in an upscale area of Paris.

 The park is popular with locals and tourists alike.
 On a sunny day, it’s a beautiful place to stop for a picnic lunch on a park bench or just soak up the history of the surroundings.

 Hugo moved into the building on 6 Place des Vosges, which had long been known as the Hôtel de Rohan-Guémén, in 1832.
 An interesting man with a tumultuous life, the author always considered France his home, even while he was later in exile.

-Before you exhale a romantic, “Ahhhhh!” though, know that shortly thereafter, Hugo met Juliette Drouet.
+Before you exhale a romantic, “Ahhhhh” though, know that shortly thereafter, Hugo met Juliette Drouet.
 She was a French actress who would become his faithful mistress for decades.

 Despite his infidelity, Hugo dedicated himself to the new home with his wife.
+He loved interior design, slowly creating a space of comfort and beauty for he and Adele.

-A sprawling space with multiple rooms, the Maison de Victor Hugo was quickly filled with art – paintings done by friends and by Hugo himself, as well as furniture he found and redesigned in a style exactly to his liking.
-He loved interior design, slowly creating a space of comfort and beauty for his wife.
+A sprawling space with multiple rooms, the Maison de Victor Hugo was quickly filled with art: paintings done by friends and by Hugo himself, as well as furniture he found and redesigned in a style exactly to his liking.

 In it, the same 4-poster bed where he succumbed to pneumonia in 1885 stands against the wall in a single beam of light.
 Though he’d been living at 130 Avenue d’Eylau in Paris for several years at the time of his death, Hugo’s entire bedroom, along with other memorabilia, was relocated to the Maison de Victor Hugo to create the museum.

 As a teenager, a poorly translated copy of Les Misérables was enough to make a permanent impression.
 In my twenties, my brother-in-law recorded a copy of his CD of the original Broadway musical onto several cassette tapes for me.
 For weeks as soon as I finished playing all three tapes, I’d start again at the beginning.

 I would hardly profess to be Victor Hugo’s greatest fan.
 I can’t recite vociferous quotes from his novels, and I’ve never read a single poem of his.
 But wandering the same streets that he last walked 137 years ago, visiting places like the Bastille, seeing the intimate quarters – the very same desk! – where he wrote the novel to end all novels – well, that’s just not the kind of thing most folks have the opportunity to do every day.

 - Ticket pricing can be a bit confusing.
-Normally entry to the museum is said to be free for the “permanent collections.”
+Normally entry to the museum is free for the “permanent collections.”
 According to their website, they charge admission to the temporary exhibitions, with amounts varying between €5 and €7.
 We happened to visit while the Maison de Victor Hugo was hosting a temporary exhibit.
 Since we just wanted to tour the home and not see the exhibit, I assumed we would be able to enter for free to merely view the permanent collections, but this wasn’t the case.
 We were required to buy tickets at the entrance.
 The price of a single adult ticket was €8, which included visiting all areas of the home.

 - Audio guides are available but cost an additional €5.